simmi30/lnd1/docs/macaroons.md

-As part of [the `lnd` 0.3-alpha release](https://github.com/brolightningnetwork/broln/releases/tag/v0.3-alpha), we have addressed [issue 20](https://github.com/brolightningnetwork/broln/issues/20), which is RPC authentication.
-Until this was implemented, all RPC calls to `lnd` were unauthenticated.
+As part of [the `broln` 0.3-alpha release](https://github.com/brolightningnetwork/broln/releases/tag/v0.3-alpha), we have addressed [issue 20](https://github.com/brolightningnetwork/broln/issues/20), which is RPC authentication.
+Until this was implemented, all RPC calls to `broln` were unauthenticated.
 To fix this, we've utilized [macaroons](https://research.google.com/pubs/pub41892.html), which are similar to cookies but more capable.
-This brief overview explains, at a basic level, how they work, how we use them for `lnd` authentication, and our future plans.
+This brief overview explains, at a basic level, how they work, how we use them for `broln` authentication, and our future plans.

 ## What are macaroons?